NorESMhub/NorESM/doc/configurations/omips.rst

 Code modification
-^^^^^^
+^^^^^^^^^^^^^^^^^

-If you need to make changes to the BLOM/iHAMOCC code, you need to copy the source code (the fortran file you want to modify) to the folder SourceMods/src.blom in the case directory, then make the modifications needed before building the model. **Do not change the source code in the <noresm-base> folder!** As mentioned above, if you need to change a model parameter for iHMAOCC you need to modify the source code.
+If you need to make changes to the BLOM/iHAMOCC code, you need to copy the source code (the fortran file you want to modify) to the folder SourceMods/src.blom in the case directory, then make the modifications needed before building the model. **Do not change the source code in the <noresm-base> folder!** As mentioned above, if you need to change a model parameter for iHAMOCC you need to modify the source code.
 All iHAMOCC parameters are defined in the routine beleg_parm.F90.

 The BLOM source code is located in::